November 2013, no. 11 (133), pages 118 to 120.

 Three-dimensional studies and polychromatic wire sculptures that describe three dimensional coloured lines in space.
 Various sizes, mild steel wire, steel, brass, silver solder, paint lacquer.

 I was invited to create a piece of work using a discarded wheel hub.
-Paradise Fond is the result.
+Paradise Found is the result.
 Medium: solder, wire and recycled materials, including plastic wheel hub and various self-coloured tin cans.